How to Use Unified Logging Config Across the Project

 Disable logging message from other packages

-When we import 3rd party packages in our own project and set proper logging level for the project, if a logging message in 3rd party packages is below that level, the message will also be printed.
-Since we ususally only care about logging messages in our project, we can disable logging message in 3rd party packages by setting their logger level higher or disable logging entirely for 3rd party packages.
+When we import 3rd party packages in our own project and set proper logging level for the project, if a logging message in 3rd party packages is above that level, the message will also be printed.
+Since we usually only care about logging messages in our project, we can disable logging message in 3rd party packages by setting their logger level higher, or by disabling logging entirely for 3rd party packages.
 Here is the code:

 import logging